tanabodeeb63/tanabodeeb63/readme.md

   - 🎫 Student id: 63362518
 - 🎓 I'm currently studying on Faculty of Engineering.
 - 💲 I want to be a Full Stack Developer
+- 💻 I like the subject Computer Networks
 ## Developer Tech

 ### Frameworks